 How the Mlytics API protection works?

-When you're implementing an API protection via mlytics, you'll be asked to do the following:
+When you're implementing API protection via Mlytics, you'll be asked to do the following:

-- Define a time-limited API token - this defines the key and token settings on how the authentication server creates the API token.
+- Define time-limited API token settings - this defines the key and token settings on how the authentication server creates the API token.

 - Create a key

 - Set custom parameter